Top 10 underrated Bollywood thriller movies to watch on Netflix, Amazon Prime Video and more OTT

 Bollywoodlife.com

-Talaash: The Answer Lies Within streaming on Netflix stars Aamir Khan as a cop.
+Talaash: The Answer Lies Within on Netflix is a story about a cop who has to solve a murder case.

 Source: